-Accepting new clients for weekend appointments
+Accepting new clients for evening and weekend appointments

 Teenagers (13 - 18)